 So this is it.
-This is my last week of being a full time mum, and as of tomorrow morning, I am officially, begrudgingly, going back to work.
-I remember when I first went off I couldn't even picture this day, it felt so far in the distance it almost didn't seem real.
-After all, I [...]
+This is my last week of being a full time mum, and as of tomorrow morning, I am officially, begrudgingly, going back to work after maternity leave.
+I remember when I first went off I couldn't even picture this day.
+It felt so far in the distance it almost didn't seem real. [...]

 It’s been quite a busy week for Isabelle.
 First of all she’s suddenly decided that now would be an excellent time to start grabbing things.
 It's been slowly coming, but it's amazing how quick they can almost flick a switch and start doing something.
 One minute she's casually enjoying looking around in her bouncer, and the next thing she's smacking the seahorse, who she also seems to treat as her therapist, as he appears to have to listen to all her problems.
 She's also worked out that if she hits Nemo, he makes a noise.
 But apparently all that grasping, bouncing and smacking is very tiring, and for the first time she fell asleep in the bouncer.
 It didn't look the most graceful, but she somehow managed to pull it off.